 However, if you use the original software from the car manufacturer, you will have even wider coding possibilities.
 Unfortunately, the original software of car manufacturers is not available on the market due to intellectual property…at least not legally.

-Even though this software is not available for consumers, it is still offered on the internet for purchase.
-This is illegal.
-The first point where car coding can become illegal is when you purchase pirated software.
-This is because the original software has most likely been copied illegally and also distributed illegally on the internet.
+Even though this software is not available for consumers, it is still offered for purchase… which is illegal!
+This is because the original software has most likely been copied illegally and also distributed illegally on the Internet.

 If you purchase pirated software (which in essence is stolen property), you can be found guilty of a criminal offense.
-Therefore, the first recommendation that we can give you is to be informed of the origin of the software that you purchase.
+Therefore, the first recommendation that we can give you is to be informed about the origin of the software that you’ll purchase.

 If you are interested in purchasing an OBD scanner that comes with its own software, you should be safe.
 This is because commercial solutions, such as Carly, develop their own software and hardware from scratch, without using a car’s manufacturers software.